Understanding the Georgian Business Visa Landscape

 Market Access and Geographic Positioning

-- Middle Eastern markets (growing bilateral agreements)
+- Middle Eastern markets (growing bilateral agreements, with nearly 50 flights weekly between Georgia and UAE)

 Business Registration Efficiency